ReconfigureIO/UX/docs/source/welcome.rst

     compiler: rio

 .. note::
-   When using rio, loop unrolling is now automatic so you don't need to do this in your code, and pipelining is no longer automatic but can be achieved using goroutines.
+   When using Rio, loop unrolling is now automatic so you don't need to do this in your code.
+Loop unrolling is done within the new compiler on a cost basis – more complex loops, and those with more iterations are less likely to be unrolled.
+Also, pipelining is no longer automatic but can be achieved using goroutines.

 To read more about our reworked compiler, see our |blog|.